Rajesh Chauhan

 Although his own contributions were only of limited value, India lost none of the 21 Tests in which he played.
-The record, for which he is perhaps remembered most for his last-over six off Saqlain Mushtaq at Karachi in 1997, which sealed a four-wicket win for India against Pakistan.
+The feat for which he is perhaps remembered most is his last-over six off Saqlain Mushtaq at Karachi in 1997, which sealed a four-wicket win for India against Pakistan.

 Early life

 His father Govind Raja Chauhan, who lived in Ranchi, was also a cricketer and played Ranji Trophy in 1957 & Duleep Trophy in 1964.
 Their ancestral village is Vidi in Kutch and he belongs to a small community known as Kutch Gurjar Kshatriya.
-Rajesh also served as Chairman of All-India Youth Wing of Kutch Gurjar Kshatriya community for years 1993–96 and is an active social member of the community.
+Chauhan also served as Chairman of All-India Youth Wing of Kutch Gurjar Kshatriya community for years 1993–96 and is an active social member of the community.

 Later life

 In April 2007 he was seriously injured in a car accident.
 He suffered multiple fractures as well as bruising on his leg, back, hand and head.

-He currently resides in Bhilai - Chhattisgarh running a business.
-He is now Professional in Bhilai Steel Plant.
+He currently resides in Bhilai, Chhattisgarh and is employed with Bhilai Steel Plant.
+He also runs his business.

-On 7 July 2014 suffered a massive cardiac arrest at his residence in Bhilai, however, survived.
+On 7 July 2014, he suffered a massive cardiac arrest at his residence in Bhilai but survived.